EpicVon2468/bunny/SPECIFICATION.md

 		- This does not require the existence of a `standard` file or directory.
 		- TODO: Make the `using "standard"` entirely optional?

-#### Semantics
+#### Semantics:

-- A statement/expression is considered terminated when a newline character is read.
+- A statement/expression is considered terminated when a newline character is read;